AlfieT37/road-usage/README.md

 This Github repository is made up of a mix of data, python files and prerequisites for the web app.
 Provided below is a guide to these files.

+It is necessary to install CV2 ([Guide](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/)) and Skimage ([Guide](https://scikit-image.org/docs/dev/install.html)) in order to run iot functions.

 #### Guide
 * **Important**
   * **Car Counter** is used by the Remote Sensor Module to generate the data